Whether slimming down for summer or simply wanting to look better naked, here are 20 Fat Loss Foods to keep you feeling firm all year long.

 With huge blood sugar lowering benefits, cinnamon can reduce the glycemic index of a meal up to 29 percent!
 Add 1/4 TSP up to 1 TB daily to beverages, roasted nuts, steamed carrots, etc.

 Lemons, limes, grapefruit and oranges are high in vitamin-C, bioflavonoids and phytochemicals that support immunity, improve digestion, increase fat burning, decrease insulin levels and support overall health.
 Enjoy citrus juiced in water, sliced on the side or drizzled on food at the beginning of each meal.

-Raw, organic, unsweetened cocoa powder is packed full of antioxidant-rich phytonutrients such as polyphenols and flavonoids (especially catechin and epicatchin).
-For a quick and easy hot coca, enjoy a spoonful of cocoa mixed in hot water or coconut milk with Stevia and a pinch of sea salt.
+Raw, organic, unsweetened cacao powder is packed full of antioxidant-rich phytonutrients such as polyphenols and flavonoids (especially catechin and epicatechin).
+For a quick and easy hot cocoa, enjoy a spoonful of cacao mixed in hot water or coconut milk with stevia and a pinch of sea salt.

 10. Coconut oil

 Similar to lean protein, coconut oil’s medium-chain fats have a metabolism-boosting thermic effect.
 Coconut oil also supports immunity, lowers blood sugar, balances hormones and improves overall health.
 Add unrefined, organic, virgin coconut oil to coffee, tea, smoothies, or protein shakes.
 This heat-stable oil is also great for sauteing, stir frying, grilling, roasting, baking, etc.

 Rich in antioxidants organic coffee enjoyed in moderation can result in a short-term increase in metabolism.
 For best results, avoid adding refined sugars and artificial sweeteners by sweetening with stevia.
 Also, avoid adding low-fat milk and creamers by switching to coconut/almond milk or heavy cream.

 12. Free-range eggs